Written by: Alex Popa

 There are also rumors that ISPs are going to start charging their customers for a privilege of ‘data protection,’ selling it like an add-on that prevents them from selling your data on to third parties and marketing companies.

 The information that gets collected by your Internet Service Provider can also be accessed easily by government organizations or agencies.
-They are legally obliged to do so and have to freely release information they hold about you upon request.
+They are legally entitled to do so and can force your ISP to release information they hold about you upon request.

-At this point, you might be somewhat disconcerted by the power your ISP has over your ‘personal’ information.
-However, we come with good news!
+At this point, you might be somewhat disconcerted at the power your ISP has over your ‘personal’ information.
+However, there is some good news.

-First of all, we feel it important to bust a somewhat popular myth.
-If you think that switching to the private browsing mode on your browser of choice will make a difference, then sorry, it will not.
+If you think that switching to the private browsing mode on your browser will make a difference, then sorry, it will not.

 The truth is, this does nothing other than to stop the browser itself from storing and recording information about you.
 As far as anything else is concerned, whether that be your router, your ISP, your operating system, they will all still carry on logging and reporting on your actions.